 COUN 6255.
 Play Therapy (2-2-3) Theory and application of play therapy, with emphasis on the elementary school setting.
 Issues, specific models, and strategies will be discussed.
 Observation and participation experiences will be arranged.

 COUN 6899.
-Independent Study (0-6-3) Prerequisite: Departmental approval.
-Incorporates a specialized independent investigation of a problem in community counseling or in school counseling, proposed by the student and under the direction of a specialist in the field.
+Independent Study (0-6-3) Incorporates a specialized independent investigation of a problem in community counseling or in school counseling, proposed by the student and under the direction of a specialist in the field.
 Relates to one of the core requirements of the degree.

 COUN 7165.
 Counseling Children (3-0-3) Orients students to work with children as a distinct client population.
 Methods of assessment and counseling with children include developmentally appropriate applications of play therapy, behavioral therapy and family therapy.

 COUN 7215.
-Family Therapy Process and Practice (2-2-3) Prerequisite: Consent of department chair.
-Theories of family dynamics and methods of family psychotherapy.
+Family Therapy Process and Practice (2-2-3) Theories of family dynamics and methods of family psychotherapy.
 Emphasis on the systems approach.

 COUN 7275.
 Advanced Techniques in Marriage and Family Therapy (2-2-3) Prerequisite: COUN 7215.
 Emphasizes application of approaches and techniques learned in Family Therapy Process and Practice.